Aayushiii25/AlgoNet/README.md

 **AlgoNet** is a full-stack network routing simulator built from the ground up.
 The core engine, written in C++17, implements Dijkstra's shortest path algorithm on dynamically constructed network topologies.
 A modern React frontend provides real-time, interactive graph visualization with animated packet routing.

-> **Key Differentiator:** The frontend ships with a built-in JavaScript Dijkstra implementation, so the entire simulator works as a **standalone web app** without the C++ backend — perfect for demos and quick exploration.
-When the backend is running, it seamlessly delegates computation to the C++ engine for production-grade performance.

 ---